lvanderdonk/Flimbolevels/README.md

 # Flimbo leveleditor and levels

+This repository is used for hosting the Flimbo level editor and levels.
+The repository is not used for source control of the editor.
+Please find some technical details and a small guide of the editor below.

+# Getting started

+Level details.
+* 1 Characterset (4 charactersets for parallax scrolling)
+* 18 Lines of characters
+* 400 Characters wide (10 screens)
+* Parallax 10 lines of characters

 The editor exists of 2 main modes.
 * Character editor
 * Level editor

 Functions (keyboard options) in character editor.
 * s = In characterset left